11 Best Synthetic Oils in 2021 – Top Choices for Engine Performance and Longevity

 Best Synthetic Motor Oil Comparison

-There’s a wide range of synthetic motor oils available, and finding the right one is vital to maintaining your engine.
-There are many things to take into consideration, so continue reading this guide, and we will help you decide what product is perfect for your car.
+A wide range of synthetic motor oils is available and finding the right one is vital to maintaining your engine.
+Usually, drivers rely on the vehicle user manual.
+But there are many things to consider, so continue reading this guide, and we will help you decide what product is perfect for your car.
+Main features can fall into these categories: type, viscosity, additives, price and your budget.

 Who Makes the Best Synthetic Motor Oil?

-- Additives – Each brand adds its own proprietary blend of additives to improve certain properties.
+Each brand adds its own proprietary blend of additives to improve certain properties.
 For example, viscosity-index improvers work surprisingly well in ensuring that lubricant doesn’t get too thin at higher temperatures.
 Also, additives like detergents are efficient cleaning agents formulated to remove deposits and sludge from your motor.
 Find out which additives would provide the benefits you need the most before buying synthetic engine oil.
+The most important additives are anti-wear additives, detergents that keep the engine clean and corrosion (rust) free, dispersants and antioxidants that help the oil to flow in the oilway, friction modifiers, oil viscosity ingredients for improving oil performance and reduce oil’s thinning.

-- Extends engine life – The best synthetic motor oil is engineered to have a high degree of natural solvency so it can clean and remove deposits.
+- Extends engine life – Synthetic motor oil is engineered to have a high degree of natural solvency so it can clean and remove deposits.
 This keeps your engine soot- and deposit-free so it can run as smoothly and efficiently as possible, as well as prolong the lifespan of motor seals and other parts;

 - Enhances fuel mileage – Premium synthetic oil reduces the amount of friction that occurs between key engine components, therefore making your engine runs efficiently and smoothly.
 This improves the fuel mileage of your ride, so you’ll spend more time on the road and less time/money at the gas station;